List of Fables characters: The New Jack Frost – "Jack Two" or "Jack Too"

 His real name is Evelyn-Lawrence-Pinder-Shinks-Cobblepewter, uttered in its entirety once by his caretaker Vrumptus.
 Son of Jack Horner and the Snow Queen, nephew of the Page Sisters, and so one-quarter Literal and three-quarters Fable himself, Jack Frost is the estranged son of Jack Horner, conceived by Lumi and Jack when Jack Horner, trying to harness the wintry powers and the riches of the Snow Queen for himself, romanced the still naive and gullible Lumi.
 As a result of his predictable betrayal, Lumi hardened her heart, becoming the cold, ruthless villainess shown in the series, lavishing the young Jack with all her bottled and repressed love.
 It is unexplained why she would give her son such a name.

-But whatever the reason for his name, Jack shows no ill will to his mother or his caretaker Vrumptus.
+Whatever the reason is for his name, Jack shows no ill will to his mother or his caretaker Vrumptus.
 He seems to care for and love both as family and knows very well of his father's treatment to his mother.
 As a result, owing to Lumi's duties as an adviser for the ominous Adversary, young Jack lives a sheltered life along with his majordomo Vrumptus, growing into a sickly, frail child.
 When at the climax of the war between Fabletown and the Empire, as shown in War and Pieces, Lumi immediately falls permanently asleep because of Briar Rose's curse, her wintry powers seek Jack, turning him into the second Jack Frost (essentially a male version of the Snow Queen), imbuing him with several powers, such as the absolute mastery over cold and snow of his mother, the ability to travel between dimensions and the mystical ability to track Jack Horner.
 After receiving his powers one of the first things he does is to change his name which he decides to call himself Jack.